Samir-Daoud1/python-course-1.00/README.md

 # Python Beginners Course — Computer Club

-A structured, self-paced Python course for club members.
-Each section has a notes file with concepts, examples, and a practice test.
+A structured, self-paced Python course originally built for our computer club.
+Each section walks through the concepts with explanations and worked examples first, then summarizes everything in a quick-reference table, and finishes with a practice test.
 Section 1.5 wraps up with two hands-on milestone projects you can run yourself.

+> **Using this on your own?** This repo works fine as self-study — the
+> notes explain each concept from scratch with examples you can follow
+> along with.
+That said, it's written as companion material for our
+> in-person club sessions, where we go into more depth and work through
+> additional hands-on tasks and exercises together that aren't included
+> here.
+If you're studying solo, expect the notes to get you a strong
+> foundation, but know there's more practice covered in the
+> actual club meetings.

-## 📖 Course Outline
+## Course Outline

 | Section | Topic | Link |
 |---|---|---|